sacms/File-Host/readme.txt

 Your must remove 34, 35 & 36 lines in header.php

-Thanks for using my service
+Thanks for using our service